proxmox/proxmox-backup/docs/pve-integration.rst

 Using the Proxmox VE Web-Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Proxmox VE has native API and web-interface integration of Proxmox Backup
+Proxmox VE has native API and web interface integration of Proxmox Backup
-Server since the `Proxmox VE 6.3 release
+Server as of `Proxmox VE 6.3
 <https://pve.proxmox.com/wiki/Roadmap#Proxmox_VE_6.3>`_.

 A Proxmox Backup Server can be added under ``Datacenter -> Storage``.